ClawSeven/blog/articles/dllm_blog.md

 ## TL;DR

-This blog post demonstrates how we designed and implemented Diffusion Large Language Model (dLLM) framework in the SGLang.
-By leveraging SGLang's existing Chunked-Prefill mechanism, we successfully integrated Block Diffusion LLM into the SGLang ecosystem without altering its core framework, and also benefit from all the inference optimization techniques accumulated by SGLang.
-At the same time, it also provides flexibility in defining diffusion decoding algorithms.
+We are excited to introduce the design and implementation of the Diffusion Large Language Model (dLLM) framework within SGLang.
+By leveraging the existing Chunked-Prefill mechanism, our system achieves:

+- Seamless integration: We integrated Block Diffusion LLM into the SGLang ecosystem without altering its core framework.
+- Inherited optimization: The framework benefits from the inference optimization techniques accumulated by SGLang.
+- High flexibility: It retains full flexibility for users to define and customize diffusion decoding algorithms.

 ## Background